Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ![](depth.png)

-Yeah! now theres an outline that fades in as long as the change in distance is around a block, the mod(0.5) colors are a little ugly, so i'll try something else
+Yeah! now there's an outline that fades in as long as the change in distance is around a block, the mod(0.5) colors are a little ugly, so I'll try something else

 ```c#
 void main(){